pikawika/simple-latest-posts-plugin/README.md

 To use this plugin one can simply insert [simple_latest_posts] anywhere they like the posts to be displayed.
 This will use the default settings being:

-> - Load the latest 10 posts initially
+> - Load the newest 6 posts initially
 > - English text
-> - load 5 more posts after clicking load more button
+> - load 3 more posts after clicking load more button

 To edit these defaults simply specify what you want them replaced with (you can skip those who you wish not to change)